 FDI – The attraction of Ireland in the 21st Century.

-Although the first multinational corporation was set up by Henry Ford in 1917, there were many years without FDI.
+Despite the fact the first multinational corporation was set up by Henry Ford in 1917, there were many years without Foreign Direct Investment (FDI).
 After a change of government policy in the 1950s, Ireland moved away from protectionism.
 Slowly over the years, more and more companies saw Ireland as a place to do business.
 With a highly educated and English-speaking workforce in the EU, Ireland has become a very attractive and viable option.
 This is particularly true for US firms.
 So far this century, companies such as Google, Yahoo, Amazon, eBay, Facebook, Twitter, LinkedIn, and Electronic Arts have all set up operations in Ireland.

 Ireland has also become quite an important hub for data centres – as many companies identify Ireland as an ideal location for this purpose.
 Furthermore, the tech start-up scene is also blooming in Ireland for similar reasons.